AP Exclusive: DEA agent accused of conspiring with cartel

 When The Associated Press revealed the scale of Irizarry’s alleged wrongdoing last year, it sent shockwaves through the DEA, where his ostentatious habits and tales of raucous yacht parties with bikini-clad prostitutes were legendary among agents

 But prior to being exposed, Irizarry had been a model agent, winning awards and praise from his supervisors.
-While an agent in Miami beginning in 2009, he was entrusted with an undercover money laundering operation using front companies, shell bank accounts and couriers.
+After joining the DEA in Miami 2009, he was entrusted with an undercover money laundering operation using front companies, shell bank accounts and couriers.
 Irizarry resigned in January 2018 after being reassigned to Washington when his boss in Colombia became suspicious

-“It’s a black eye for the DEA to have one of its own engaged in such a high level of corruption," said Mike Vigil, the DEA's former Chief of International Operations.
-He credited federal authorities, however, for identifying the scheme and bringing charges.

 The case has raised concerns within the DEA that the conspiracy may have compromised undercover operations and upend criminal cases.